crownstone/website/02-works-with.md

 {% include snippets/container-image-relative-with-subimg-begin img-bg='/images/homey_scene' bg-position='center' img-sub='/images/homey-logo.png' img-sub-alt='homey-logo' %}
 Crownstone talks with **Homey**.
-This will allow you to make other devices react to your presence.
+This allows you to make non-Crownstone devices react to your presence as well.
 {% include snippets/container-image-relative-with-subimg-end %}